aoijs/website/src/content/docs/functions/misc/writeFile.md

 ## Example(s)

-This will a file called "testing.txt" with the content of "Hello!":
+This will create a file called "testing.txt" with the content of "Hello!":

 ```javascript
 client.command({